 Electric Car Jack

 Where to put the jack when changing a tire?

-Search your car for the 'jack spot'.
-This is normally a descent, hump or slots located on a reinforced metal beam under the car.
-It is normally found just behind the front wheel or in front of the rear wheel on both sides of the car.
+Search your car for the 'jack spot.'
+The spot is usually a decent, hump or slots located on a reinforced metal beam under the car.
+It is found just behind the front wheel or in front of the rear wheel on both sides of the car.
 Look at the bottom or top of your jack for the exact location of the 'jack spot' and also for other instructions.

 Flat Tire Removal

 When finished jacking, remove the nuts totally from their bolts, or, in some cases the nuts are as long as bolts so don't be alarmed by this (put in a place where they cannot be lost or roll away).